 Where GDP_PPS is the price-adjusted version of the GDP indicator, using purchasing power standards rather than Euros to account for the differences is purchasing power (used in a logarithmical form); Researcher_employment_pct is the percentage of R&D personnel and researchers in the workforce, and Internet_banking_pct is the percentage of the population that used the internet for online banking.
 We treat this latter variable as a rough proxy for internet proficiency.

-This model is somewhat comparable to the global model, as it questions the same underlying dynamics, albeit with variables that better approximate the factors in question.
+This model is somewhat comparable to the global model, as it refers to the same underlying dynamics, albeit with variables that better approximate the factors in question.
 Instead of R&D expenditure of the global model (which was found to be insignificant in all models), we use the share of researchers in the local workforce, and instead of using internet penetration, we use data on the advanced use of the internet.

 As before, we use a QuasiPoisson regression model to correct for overdispersion, and account for the fact that we model count data.
-The VIF values of the regression are all <2, so we do not have to worry about multicollinearity.
+The VIF values of the regression are all less than two, so multicollinearity is not of concern.

+In Table 7, Model 7, which is our base model, all independent variables are highly significant and we explain ~72% of the variance (R2= 0.7255838).
+The per capita downloads grow with GDP, as well as with the share of researchers in the workforce.
+On the other hand, shadow library usage is moderated by internet proficiency.

+Table 7.
+European models I. (DV: download per capita)